marinasundstrom/BlazorMinimalApiTest/README.md

 ## Frequently asked questions

+### Is this supported?

+No. It is not supported.
+Though the possibility to support it is there.

+What is currently lacking in .NET 8 RC1, it that there is no way to map the required JavaScript files outside the specific APIs what the Blazor team had constructed.

+Other than adding extension methods that map those static files, there is no magic here.

 ### Why not invoke ``MapRazorComponents<T>``?

 Since it maps components to routes automatically - and you want the control over the endpoints.

+### Why can't I server an interactive component directly from ane endpoint?

+Why must I put the interactive component in a component that is served as static SSR?

+Because you need a static page within which you can host the interactive component - similar to an ``index.html``.
+A structure of content which isn't affected by the interactivity,

+This also re-assures that the script gets loaded first, and not reloaded with any interactive component.

 ### What about layouts?

 Page layouts are applied in combination with Blazor ``Router`` and ``RouteView``.
 We aren't using, and we can't use this here.

-This is thus no direct replacement for the MVC and Razor Views.
+This is thus no direct replacement for MVC and Razor Views.

 If layouts are important to you, then I recommend you to consider routable page components.
-(See "Add routable pages" below)
+(See [Add routable pages](#add-routable-pages) above)

 ### Does JS Interop work?